natgo/wt-wiki-scraper/wikitext-transpiled/ground/M1A1%20Click-Bait.md

 '''Pros:'''

-* Powerful and versatile ammunition selection between kinetic sabots, HEATFS, and a proximity-fuzed round
+* Powerful and versatile ammunition selection between kinetic sabots, HEATFS, and a proximity-fused round
 * Has an active protection system that can provide some protection against older ATGMs
 * Has better turret protection than older versions of the Abrams

 '''Cons:'''

-* Has a big weak spot under cannon breach and also the turret ring
+* Has a big weak spot under the cannon breech and also the turret ring
 * No commander's sight
 * The softkill active protection system is visible through night vision devices
 * The antennas are tall can can easily be spotted by an enemy